topquark22/electronics/LM317/README.md

 along with the actual output voltage that will be produced.

-R1 should be in the order of magnitude in the range of 1K or less, so apply an appropriate multiplier (probably 100) to the output values.
+R1 should be in the order of magnitude in the range of 1K or less, so apply an appropriate multiplier to the output values.